-These air fryer frozen green beans are a game-changer for busy weeknights!
-They’re crispy, perfectly seasoned, and ready in under 20 minutes—no prep work required.
-Serve them as a delicious side dish with your favorite protein.
+These crispy air fryer frozen green beans with Parmesan are a game-changer for busy weeknights!
+They’re crispy, perfectly seasoned, and ready in under 20 minutes with no prep work required.
+It’s the easiest way to turn a freezer veggie into a crowd-pleasing side dish.

-As much as I love fresh produce, frozen produce can be very helpful when throwing together a last-minute weeknight dinner.
+As much as I love fresh produce, frozen produce is super helpful when whipping up a last-minute weeknight dinner.
 Over the past couple of months, I've been testing the best way to make frozen veggies crispy and delicious in the air fryer.
 This air fryer green beans recipe makes the perfect side dish for a busy weeknight dinner with the whole family.

 Jump to: